Gerard Noel (editor): Career

 Noel started his career as a lawyer in 1952.
 In the 1959 General Election he was the Liberal candidate for Argyll.

 Noel served as the editor of The Catholic Herald from 1971 to 1976.
 He then served as its editor-in-chief from 1982 to 1984.
 Additionally, he was a contributing writer to Church Times, The Baptist Times and The Jewish Chronicle.

 Noel was the author of 20 books.
-He authored biographies of politicians like Harold Wilson and Barry Goldwater as well as member of the British Royal Family like Princess Alice of the United Kingdom and Victoria Eugenie of Battenberg.
+He authored biographies of politicians like Harold Wilson and Barry Goldwater as well as member of the British royal family like Princess Alice of the United Kingdom and Victoria Eugenie of Battenberg.
 He translated The Way to Unity After the Council by Cardinal-Deacon Augustin Bea from Italian into English.
 He was a Fellow of St Anne's College, Oxford and a Fellow of the Royal Society of Literature.

 Personal life and death

 Noel married Adele Julie Patricia Were in 1958.
-They had two sons and a daughter; Robert John Baptist Noel (born 1962) is a Herald at the College of Arms in London.
-He was a Roman Catholic, and enjoyed a visit with Pope Pius XII at the Papal Palace of Castel Gandolfo in 1947.
-He was a member of White's, Brooks's, the Beefsteak Club, the Garrick Club, and the Athenaeum Club.
+They had two sons and a daughter; Philip Arthur Nicholas Noel (born 1959) and Robert John Baptist Noel (born 1962), Clarenceux King of Arms.

+A Roman Catholic, he enjoyed a visit with Pope Pius XII at the Papal Palace of Castel Gandolfo in 1947.
+He was a member of White's, Brooks's, the Beefsteak, Garrick and Athenaeum Clubs.

-Noel died on 27 July 2016; he was 89 years old.
+Noel died on 27 July 2016, aged 89.